gofynd/fdk-client-golang/documentation/APPLICATION.md

-This is used to get the list of customer reviews based on entity and provided filters.
+Use this API to retrieve a list of customer reviews based on entity and filters provided.

 *Success Response:*

-Success
+Success.
+Check the example shown below or refer `ReviewGetResponse` for more details.

 Schema: `ReviewGetResponse`